alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 		![Pytorch Options](Images/KEEPAppInstallation/PytorchOptions.jpg)

 	3. Copy the output from **Run this Command** and run the command in your shell **while the virtual environment is activated**
-	> NOTE: If you get an error during the running of this command about SSL certificates, you can modify the command to use Amazon AWS instead and try again.
+	> Note: If you get an error during the running of this command about SSL certificates, you can modify the command to use Amazon AWS instead and try again.
 For example:
 	```
 	pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html
 	```